 Coarse hairs get stuck more easily between the blades in a multi-blade razor.
-This causes the hair to be pulled out of the skin causing irritation and ingrown hairs.
-If you use a sharp safety razor with only one razor blade, this is avoided.
+Causing the hair to be pulled out of the skin, leading to irritation and ingrown hairs.
+This is avoided if utilizing a sharp safety razor with only one razor blade.

 3. Don't press on skin.